jdcloudcom/en/documentation/Elastic-Compute/Cloud-Disk-Service/FAQ/FAQ.md

 No. The multi-point mounted disk can be used as the data disk only.

+**Q: How to delete multi-point attached disk?**

+Because multi-point attached disk is attached to multiple cloud instances at the same time, please detach all attach points ahead of deletion when you delete it.

+**Q: How to expand multi-point attached disk?**

+Multi-point attached disk can only be expanded in “available” state

 **Q: How to use the multi-point mounted disk correctly?**

 The multi-point mounted disk refers to the same Cloud Disk Service mounted to several cloud instances for use.
 Each instance can be used for reading/writing data from/in any area of such hard disk.
 If a conventional file system is used for management, the distribution conflict of disk space and data file inconsistence will be caused.